Juviro/mythic-commander/clash/next.md

 * long clicking life buttons adds in 10s

+* select all lands -> click "organize" -> all lands are neatly organized

+* when searching lib, add quick filter for lands with basic land types

 * stack ?
   * movable popup?
   * only visible when it contains cards or when dragging